 Weaving through the heart of the Devonshire countryside, this route covers some of the best trails and dirt roads in Exmoor Park and Quantock Hills, whilst not forgetting the importance of a traditional Devonshire cream tea and scones.

 Starting from Taunton train station, the route climbs into a network of singletrack in the Quantock Hills before joining a highlight section of the epic EWE route.
-There are several optional ‘spur’ sections which can be cut out easily depending on how you’re feeling.
+There are several optional ‘spur’ sections that can be cut out easily depending on how you’re feeling.

-The lush, green landscape calls for well deserved tea breaks from the short, steep climbs.
+The lush, green landscape calls for well-deserved tea breaks from the short, steep climbs.
 Pit stops are never far away as you ride through numerous quaint countryside towns and villages.

 - Both the Quantock Hills and Exmoor’s trail network offers some of the best natural singletrack in England.